SAP-samples/teched2023-AD263/exercises/ex1/README.md

 * Description: `create a ticket in a Ticketing system`
 * Labels: `ticketingSystem`
 * URL address:  `{teched-incident-demo-ui-url}/api/v1/tech-ed/createTicket` - this is the endpoint to the Ticketing system we will use to create a ticket automatically.
 **NOTE:** to find out the correct URL for `{teched-incident-demo-ui-url}` go back to your SAP BTP subaccount, navigate to `Cloud Foundry` -> `Spaces` -> `AD263-XXX` -> `Applications` -> `teched-incident-demo-uivalue` and then copy the URL mentioned in Application Routes (see the screenshot below).
-DO not forget on top of this url to add the exact api endpoint: `/api/v1/tech-ed/createTicket`.
 ![](./images/ans-038_1.png)

-Copy the URL mentioned in Application Routes to notepad.
+Copy the URL mentioned in Application Routes to notepad and also DO NOT FORGET on top of this url to add the exact api endpoint: `/api/v1/tech-ed/createTicket`.

 * Payload Tempalte:
 ```